Praveenkanna16/Ecommerce-main/README.md

 ProductForm Component
 Overview
 The ProductForm is a React component for adding products with details like name, description, category, price, stock, and images.
 Users can upload multiple images with previews and choose a category from a predefined list.

+## Milestone 11: Displaying Products Dynamically

+In this milestone, we successfully:
+- Created an endpoint in the Express server to fetch all products from MongoDB.
+- Implemented a function in the frontend to retrieve this data via an API call.
+- Displayed the fetched data dynamically using the previously created Product Card component.